Cherie Gil: Career

 In 2000–2001, Gil starred in her first soap, May Bukas Pa, which aired on IBC-13 and RPN-9 as part of Viva Entertainment TVs block timer.
 In 2002–2003 she appeared on ABS-CBN's Bituin, where she resumed her vocal talents.
 She also appeared in the 2004 TV series, Marina.
 In 2006, she took on the role as Menang Medel in the hit TV remake of Gulong ng Palad.

 In 2007–2008, Gil played the role of Ayessa White / Frosta in Lastikman alongside Vhong Navarro.
 She played Amanda (originally played by Charito Solis in the 1983 film) as protagonist in Pieta alongside Ryan Agoncillo.

 In 2010, she was chosen to star in the fantasy series Grazilda on GMA Network.
 In early 2011, she joined the cast of the comedy fantasy series Magic Palayok, co-starring Carla Abellana and Geoff Eigenmann.
 The series was not picked up for a second season after the season 1 finale.
 GMA Network cast her in another television show, Time of My Life.
 In the same year, she played the role of Maria Callas in Terrence McNally's award-winning play, Master Class, for which she received positive reviews.

 Gil was one of 83 awardees of the Ani ng Dangal award from the National Commission for Culture and the Arts (NCCA), represented the cinema category on February 29, 2016.
 She simultaneously won the Best Actress award at the ASEAN Film Festival for her role in Sonata, and Best Actress in a foreign film at the Madrid Film festival for her portrayal in MANA, both in the same year.
 She got the major role as Luciana together with the most admired loveteam from 2015 to 2016, Lizquen, in Dolce Amore.

 Her last acting role was in the GMA Network 2021 television series Legal Wives.
 In May 2021, she announced that she had left her role in an unspecified television series, lamenting that her efforts were not "seen and met in the same light".

-Later life and death
+Personal life

+Gil was a previous relationship with actor Leo Martinez where they had a son born in 1987.
+Gil was later married in 1994 to Rony Rogoff, an Israeli violinist; the couple had a daughter and a son.
+The family survived the 2004 Indian Ocean earthquake and tsunami, during which they vacationing in Phuket, Thailand.
+Gil and Rogoff’s relationship ended in 2008 after 14 years of marriage.